supersimple/blog/priv/articles/2021-01-07/simplebet-anniversary.md

 ---

 We were able to launch the app for week 1 of the NFL, called PlayAction, which you can find in the [Fanduel](https://fanduel.com) app.
 It really makes for a great second-screen experience.
-So far it has been a great success, and something I think everyone at SimpleBet is really proud of.
+So far it has been a great success, and something I think everyone at Simplebet is really proud of.

 ## Tip-off of NBA